Komefumi/__prior_Komefumi.github.io/README.md

-# React Quack Quack Starter
+# My Page

-Just a convenient starter
+Currently a work in progress, but intended to become my blog and home page